Choose an Event

 - 2-way audio: speakers and a microphone – built-in or USB plug-in or wireless (note: students can use the microphone and speakers built into a tablet, laptop or desktop computer.
 Headphones or earphones with a microphone are also recommended, but not required.)

 - 2-way video – built in or USB plug-in video web camera (note: students can use the video camera internal to their device or use an external device).

 - PDF viewer on device.

-- Smartphones will not be permitted as a device to attend a videoconferencing course.
+- Smartphones will not be permitted as a device to attend the virtual session.

-Earn your 30-hour Cal/OSHA course completion card with 5 Days of Virtual Instructor-Led Training !
+Earn your 30-hour Cal/OSHA completion card with 5 Days of Virtual Instructor-Led Training !